-We have since built two more artist studio/cabins, two cordwood masonry shower house stuctures (each with a fully pressurized hot shower, sink and composting toilet), a large partially enclosed log shelter space, and we are finishiing our first large scale hybrid (cordwood masonry and traditional log building) structure we are calling the Poets' Cafe.
-This will be a central gathereing place for eating, hanging out and informal concerts.
+Now we have built 7 more structures including 2 more artist studio/cabins, 3 cordwood masonry shower house stuctures (each with a fully pressurized hot shower, sink and composting toilet), a large partially enclosed log shelter space, and our first large scale hybrid (cordwood masonry and traditional log building) structure we are calling the Poets' Cafe.
+This is a central gathering place for eating, hanging out and informal concerts.

-Eventually the retreat facilities will include more artist/studio cabins, rehearsal/yoga/dance studios, spa facilities (although we already have a hot tub!) a large two-story round cordwood building with common areas and large communal kitchen, a small band shell and a large amphitheater.
+Eventually the retreat facilities will include more artist/studio cabins, rehearsal/yoga/dance studios, spa facilities (although we already have a hot tub!) a large three-story round cordwood building with common areas and large communal kitchen, a large barn-like rehearsal performance space with a recording studio and a large amphitheater.

 Members and guests can explore our backyard anytime they wish which is the Lewis and Clark National Forest.
 It is packed with beautiful hiking trails and fishing streams.
 Click here to learn more